Barrett XM500

 The Barrett XM500 is a gas-operated, semi-automatic, anti materiel/sniper rifle in development by the Barrett Firearms Company as of 2010.
 It is fed by a 10-round detachable box magazine situated behind the trigger in bullpup configuration.

 Based on the design of the Barrett M82/M107, it is intended to be a lighter, more compact alternative.
 Since the XM500 has a stationary barrel (instead of the recoiling-barrel design of the M82), it will likely have somewhat better accuracy.
 As with its predecessor, it comes with a removable, adjustable bipod mounted under the barrel, and a top-mounted Picatinny rail for attachment of a scope or other accessory.
+As of 2026 January, there is no publicly available evidence the weapon is actively manufactured.